PA-VAD: Diffusion-Based Pseudo-Only Video Anomaly Detection via Domain-Aligned Memory Updates: Conclusion

 \section{Conclusion}

-We presented PA-VAD, a pseudo-only anomaly detection framework built on two components: the Class-Aware Pseudo-Anomaly Generator (CA-PAG) for synthesizing class-consistent pseudo anomalies and the Domain-Aligned Regularized Module (DARM) for mitigating magnitude bias and stabilizing learning.
-Despite using no real abnormal footage, PA-VAD achieves competitive or superior performance to strong baselines on SHT and UCF-Crime, showing that high-quality pseudo anomalies combined with domain alignment can serve as a practical alternative to Real/Real pipelines.
-Future work includes extending CA-PAG to richer motion priors and evaluating PA-VAD with broader video generative models.
+We presented PA-VAD, a pseudo-only video anomaly detection framework with two components: CA-PAG for synthesizing class-consistent pseudo anomalies and DARM for mitigating pseudo-induced magnitude bias and stabilizing MIL-based learning.
+Without using any real abnormal footage, PA-VAD achieves competitive or superior performance to strong baselines on SHT, Crime, and XD, demonstrating that high-quality pseudo anomalies with regularized training provide a practical alternative to Real/Real pipelines.
+Future work includes improving motion priors for pseudo generation and extending evaluation to broader video generative models and settings.